EttusResearch/uhd/host/docs/dboards.rst

 **Step 1: Move the clock configuration resistor**

-Remove R193 (which is 10 ohms, 0603 size) and put it on R194, which is empty.
+Remove R193 (which is 10 ohms, 0603 size), and put it on R194, which is empty.
 This is made somewhat more complicated by the fact that the silkscreen is not clear in that area.
 R193 is on the back, immediately below the large beige connector, J2.
 R194 is just below, and to the left of R193.